DemiFinance/DemiApi/README.md

 ## Running the Project

-Start the server by running `npm start` in your terminal.
+Start the server by running `npm serve:dev` in your terminal.

-Ensure the `DB_CONNECTION_STRING` environment variable is set to your database connection string.

-## Dependencies

-The project depends on the following packages: express, mongoose, dotenv, etc.

-## Contributing

-Fork the repository by clicking the 'Fork' button at the top right of this page.

-Create a new branch on your forked repository.
-This can be done by running `git checkout -b your-branch-name` in your terminal.

-Make your changes to the code.
-Be sure to commit your changes regularly.

-Once you have made your changes, push your branch to your forked repository and create a pull request.

-## Contact

-For further information or assistance, please contact John Doe (john.doe@example.com) or Jane Smith (jane.smith@example.com).
+Please note that Doppler is required to run